Ubhejane

-Ubhejane (sometimes stylized as uBhejane, Zulu for "black rhinoceros") is a South African herbal medicine marketed as a treatment for HIV/AIDS, reportedly the most popular alternative medicine treatment for the disease in South Africa.
-It was invented by former truck driver Zeblon Gwala, who has claimed that he got the idea for it in a dream.
+Ubhejane (sometimes stylized as uBhejane, Zulu for "black rhinoceros") is a South African herbal medicine marketed as a treatment for HIV/AIDS, It was invented by former truck driver Zeblon Gwala, who has claimed that he got the idea for it in a dream.
 Gwala advises his patients to take ubhejane instead of antiretroviral drugs (ARVs), saying that while both ubhejane and ARVs work, ubhejane, unlike ARVs, does not have side effects.
 The price at which ubhejane was sold has been reported variously at $25 and $50 US dollars.

 Ingredients

 Ubhejane consists of two herbal remedies: one is sold in a bottle with a blue cap, the other in a bottle with a white one.
 Both are black and liquid in appearance.
 The blue one, according to Gwala, fights the virus that causes AIDS, and the other is said to boost the immune system.
 Ubhejane has 89 herbal ingredients, which Gwala says he collects from all over Africa and mixes together by hand.
 Gwala was criticized by AIDS expert Dennis Sifris for refusing to reveal the ingredients of ubhejane.